Alfaj38/acl/README.md

 {{ @nullsafe($obj->prop->value) }}
 ```
 ### Credit(Acknowledgement):
 Thanks to Mahbubul Hasan Uzzal for his "https://github.com/mahabubulhasan/acl" package.
-This package is just an improvement of his codebase for laravel 6 applications.
+This package is just an improvement of his codebase for laravel 6 applications and some additional features.